Achievable logoAchievable logo

 Step-by-step process

-A typical problem on the AP exam will define a function f(x) and request the slope of the tangent line to the inverse function g(x) at x=a, or g′(a).
+A typical problem will define a function f(x) and ask for the slope of the tangent line to the inverse function g(x) at x=a, which is g′(a).
 For example,

 Let f(x)=x3 and g(x) be the inverse of f(x).
 Find the slope of the tangent line to g(x) at x=8.